Outerbeast/anti_rush/README.md

 ## Visuals

 `"icon" "sprites/antirush/percent.spr"`	- Sprite to draw (obey env_sprite rules for positioning with origin/angles)- you can use your own sprite, or disable this using "No Icon" flag

 `"sound" "buttons/bell1.wav"`				- Sound to play when the entity is triggered.
 This can be disabled using "No Sound" flag.

-`"sound" "buttons/bell1.wav"`				- Sound to play when the entity is triggered.
-This can be disabled using "No Sound" flag.